atkinssamuel/knowledge-repo/UofT/encrypted-ML/encryted-ML.md

 - "Approximate HE"
     - Reduces computational overheads
     - Adds additional noise for each computation step that may affect the overall ML performance (unclear how significant this is)
-- Utilizes the "packing method" ("Homomorphic encryption for arithmetic of approximate numbers" - CKKS paper)
+- Utilizes the "packing method" ("Homomorphic encryption for arithmetic of approximate numbers" - CKKS paper) in conjunction with "SIMD" operations
+    - SIMD = Single Instruction/Multiple Data
+        - It only takes one instruction to multiply a batch of data together
+        - This results in fewer instructions to process data
+- Parallelized bootstrapping (because bootstrapping is the most computationally intensive operation)
+- Clever training data packing (the training data is partitioned into m' x n' partitions where m' x n' is the maximum size of the ciphertexts)
+- All non-polynomial functions are approximated as polynomial functions
+    - Sigmoid is approximated
+- Mini-batch gradient descent because SGD does not utilize the maximum capacity of each ciphertext and GD requires ciphertexts that are too large
+- "Nesterov Accelerated Gradient Optimizer" because it is fast and doesn't use division

 Results:
 - Takes ~17 hours to train a model on a dataset of size 422,108 x 200